blue-button/implementation-guide/receive-using-direct.md

 ---
 layout: default
-title: Receiving Blue Button Data Using the Direct Protocol
+title: Receiving Blue Button Data Using Direct
 ---

-# Receiving Health Data Using the Direct Protocol
+# Receiving Health Data Using Direct

 This section describes the use of the [Direct Project](http://directproject.org) specification to receive health data securely from a data holder on behalf of a patient or their authorized representative.
 The ability to receive health data securely enables an ecosystem to be built on patient health data.

 ![Receive Diagram](images/receive.png)

 ## 1. Using the Direct Protocol to Receive Data
-The Direct Protocol is a specification for how existing standards can be used to securely transport health information over the Internet.
-Direct uses SMTP, S/MIME, and X.509 certificates to achieve security, privacy, data integrity, authentication of sender and receiver, and confirmation of delivery.
+Direct Project offers a specification for how existing standards can be used to securely transport health information over the Internet.
+Direct uses SMTP, S/MIME, and X.509 certificates to achieve security, privacy, data integrity, and authentication of sender and receiver sufficient to meet the data transport needs of health information exchange.

 Your application will need to integrate with a component that can accept Direct messages and their payloads.
 This component is called a Security/Trust Agent (STA).
 A STA uses SMTP and S/MIME to ensure messages and their payload are delivered securely.
 A STA can be a component internal to your system, or hosted externally.